 Homeowner maintained boulevards

 Boulevards that are not maintained by the City are the responsibility of the adjacent homeowner to look after.
 All homes have a boulevard connected to the front of their property and depending on its location, a home can have multiple boulevards.
-For example, a home that is situated on a corner of a street will also have a side boulevard and home with a back lane will typically have a rear boulevard.
+For example, a home that is situated on a corner of a street will also have a side boulevard and home with a backyard facing a collector road, will typically have a rear boulevard.